anthares101/write-ups-page/docs/TryHackMe!/YearOfTheJellyfish.md

 After getting root access i tried some things and i got a proper reverse shell, a bit late but hey at least i got it.
 The problem was an egress firewall, i just had to put netcat to listen in the 443 port (Remember to use your THM VPN IP to connect from the target machine to yours).

-I have to say that im pretty stuppid because in part i knew i could use `curl` and `wget` to get for example `google.com`but i think i just got obsess with the box and wasn't really thinking clearly.
+I have to say that im pretty stuppid because in part i knew i could use `curl` and `wget` to get for example `google.com` but i think i just got obsessed with the box and wasn't really thinking clearly.
 At least i got a new tool, not perfect but works.
-Also i should use `searchexploit` more, can be faster than `google`.
+Also i should use `searchexploit` more, can be faster than Google.